Tie (typography): Greek

 The enotikon was also used in Greek musical notation, as a slur under two notes.
 When a syllable was sung with three notes, this slur was used in combination with a double point and a diseme overline.

 International Phonetic Alphabet

-The International Phonetic Alphabet uses two type of ties: the ligature tie (IPA #433), above or below two symbols and the undertie (IPA #509) between two symbols.
+The International Phonetic Alphabet uses two types of ties: the ligature tie (IPA #433), above or below two symbols and the undertie (IPA #509) between two symbols.

 Ligature tie

 The ligature tie, also called double inverted breve, is used to represent double articulation (e.g. /[k͡p]/), affricates (e.g. /[t͡ʃ]/) or prenasalized consonants (e.g. /[m͡b]/) in the IPA.
 It is mostly found above but can also be found below when more suitable (e.g. /[k͜p]/).